basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 Other options with defaults include:
 - STAGING:  While finding your way around this resource, you're encouraged to set STAGING to 1 to avoid hitting Let's Encrypt rate limits.
 The default is 0.
 - DNSAPI:   A supported DNS provider for automatic DNS API integration https://github.com/acmesh-official/acme.sh/wiki/dnsapi.
-The default is `dns_cf` (Cloudflare).
-For instance, to use Amazon Route53, `DNSAPI="dns_aws"`.
+The default is Cloudflare (`dns_cf`).
+To use a different provider, for instance, Amazon Route53, set `DNSAPI="dns_aws"` in `hpilo.cfg`.
-3. If this is your first deployment, continue with this step, otherwise, skip to the next step.
-Set up the API credentials for your DNS provider https://github.com/acmesh-official/acme.sh/wiki/dnsapi, but do not issue a certificate just yet!
+3. If this is your first deployment, set up the API credentials for your DNS provider https://github.com/acmesh-official/acme.sh/wiki/dnsapi, but do not issue a certificate just yet!
 For example, for Cloudflare:
 ```
 setenv CF_Token "sdfsdfsdfljlbjkljlkjsdfoiwje"
 setenv CF_Account_ID "xxxxxxxxxxxxx"